jdrichards-pursuit/9-1-react-lift-state-props-lab/README.md

 # React Props Lab

+## Use State and Lifting State to Update the Forms so that this app can now take donations and update the total raised.

 Pass props through multiple components to build a mockup of a "FundMe"-type website.

 ![Image of completed application.](./assets/mockup.png)